GuillaumeBld/Distance_to_default/README.md

 ## What Does This Tool Do?

 This tool helps analyze how risky banks are by looking at their financial health and sustainability practices.
-Think of it like a health check-up for banks that tells you:
+It acts as health check-up for banks that tells you:

 -  **Green (Safe)**: The bank is very stable and unlikely to fail
 -  **Orange (Caution)**: The bank needs monitoring but is generally okay